Xihuitl/Newznab_Themes/README.md

 ### About ###
-Author: Xihuitl (bmwnfun@gmail.com or irc.synirc.net #newznab <xihuitl>) Dusplic is an full with theme adaptated from http://www.freecsstemplates.org/preview/dusplic/
+Author: Xihuitl (bmwnfun@gmail.com or irc.synirc.net #newznab <xihuitl>)

+Dusplic is an full with theme adaptated from http://www.freecsstemplates.org/preview/dusplic/

+*Only the frontend is themed at this time.*

 ### Screenshots ###